jungmannlab/picasso/docs/render.rst

 Pick similar (CTRL + Shift + P)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Automatically identifies picks that are similar to the existing picks.
+Automatically identifies picks that are similar to the current picks.

 Show trace (CTRL + R)
 ^^^^^^^^^^^^^^^^^^^^^